mjuenema/python-eaton-scx00/README.md

 **Status**: Works for me ;-)

 Big thanks to 'The-Godfather' for having figured out how to make xmlrpc calls with cookies and 'GermainZ' for having asked the question on Stackoverflow.
-The (Safe)CookieTransport implementations below are based on their code.

 The ``SCx00`` class provides dictionary style access to all data items.
 ```python